Breaking News

 Alex Wong/Getty Images

-Young voters across the country overwhelmingly voted for Donald Trump in the 2024 election.
-But less than two years into his term, the MAGA leader has completely lost them.
+Donald Trump made significant gains with young voters, particularly young men, across the country in the 2024 election.
+But less than two years into his term, the MAGA leader has completely lost them.*

 An NBC News Decision Desk poll published Friday reveals a stark reversal in Gen Z’s opinion of the president, indicating that just 24 percent approve of Trump’s performance, while 76 percent disapprove.